The-AI-Alliance/ranking-safety-priorities/README.md

 > [!WARNING]
 > Before you make any git commits with changes, understand what's required for DCO.

-See the [Alliance contributing guide](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) for details.
+See the Alliance contributing guide [section on DCO](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) for details.
 In practical terms, supporting this requirement means you must use the `-s` flag with your `git commit` commands.

 ### Using the Correct Branch